The Wine Tasting in Tuscany

 The Wine Cellar is an Enchanted World

-In any case, this odor permeates the air — signalling that the fermentation and aging process of the wine you will be tasting is proceeding well.
+In any case, this odor permeates the air — signaling that the fermentation and aging process of the wine you will be tasting is proceeding well.
 The owner of Avignonesi, producer of a Vino Nobile, once told me as we stepped down into his dusty, cavernous cantina filled with spider webs and walls covered in a greenish slime

 if a cantina cannot grow bacteria then it can not grow a good wine.